swashb0ckler/UShallNotPass_public/README.md

 ## UShallNotPass

-Do you struggle to remember all of your usernames and passwords?
+Do **YOU** struggle to remember all of your usernames and passwords?
 With UShallNotPass you can turn your command-line into a vault for all of your login information, so you don't have to spend precious time trying to remember your netflix username and password ever again.

 <p align="center">